-Floating Points has come under my radar recently with
+Floating Points has come under my radar in 2019.

 Coorabell- visual & ear galactic delight.
 It took me three listens to fall in love with the track.
 I kept coming back to it Why?
 4:21 mins is the moment I fell in love-100%.
 Sam Bishop (birth name) drops in hard techno yet still maintain the spirit of not becoming lost to the machine of electronic music.
 Electronic Ambience with a holy mother of God punch.

 Turns out Floating points is a Neuroscientist turned D.J. -(He studied the Neuroscience of pain) He’s managed to gain respect with the likes of Four tet, Kode 9, and Theo Parrish in the current electronic/EDM movement.

 He has a classically trained background he describes as ‘classical, baroque, romantic renaissance’.

 He discovered through improvising & experimenting on the piano with what he later identified as jazz compositions.
 That was how he learned to break the rules.

 He cites he was influenced by the Brazilain sounds of bossa nova of artists such as Gal Costa.

 He was challenged to explore electronic music (which didn’t have the instruments such as the clarinet or violin) because the music still moved him.